 Per one lime (2 oz), there is:

 - Carbs and proteins – 7 g carbs and 0.5 g protein.
-The carbs give instant energy, and the proteins release energy slower after digestion, and this energy lasts longer too.
+The carbs give instant energy, and the proteins release energy slower after digestion.
+This energy lasts longer too.

-- Fiber – There is 1.9 g in one lime.
+- Fiber – 1.9 g.
 The fibers are needed for healthy digestion.
 The fibers don’t just improve digestion, but they also reduce any risk of heart diseases and diabetes too.

-- Vitamin A – 1% vitamin A. This vitamin helps with the formation of bone tissue and teeth.
+- Vitamin A – 1%.
+This vitamin helps with the formation of bone tissue and teeth.
 Also, this vitamin is an antioxidant and keeps the overall immunity in great shape.
 White blood cells are formed with this vitamin as well.

-- Vitamin C – there is 32% vitamin C. Guinea pigs need this vitamin because without it, they get scurvy.
+- Vitamin C -32%.
+Guinea pigs need this vitamin because without it, they get scurvy.
 Sadly, guinea pigs can’t produce vitamin C by themselves, but luckily, lime has this vitamin.

-- Potassium – 68 mg of potassium.
+- Potassium – 68 mg.
 This nutrient keeps all muscle tissues pain-free.
-There are fewer aches in the body, the muscles hurt less, and the heart muscle is kept in good shape too.
-Also, potassium regulates the blood sugar and it keeps the balance between water and electrolytes.
+Also, it regulates the blood sugar and keeps the balance between water and electrolytes.

 Another risk is the sugar content.
 Limes are sweeter than lemons, and they have 1 g of sugar per fruit.
-This is not so scary because the guinea pig cannot consume a whole lime at once, even if it wants to.
-However, if you give the guinea pig lime, do it occasionally and in small amounts, and the guinea pig will be fine.
+This isn’t as terrifying because, even if it wanted to, the guinea pig can’t consume an entire lime at once.

 Quick Facts on Limes